-Filed led by the Registrant ⋈ Filed by a Party other than the Registrant ⊔ Chec neck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under 14a-12 (Name of Registrant as Specified in its Charter) (Nan e of Persons(s) Filing Proxy Statement, if other than the Registrant) Payr syment of Filing Fee (Check the appropriate box x): \boxtimes No fee required.
-Fee paid previously with preliminary mater als.
-Fee computed on table in exhibit required b y Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed 1 by the Registrant 🗵 Filed by a Party other than the Registrant 🗆 Che Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under 14a-12 Aveanna Healthcare Holdings Inc. (Name of Registrant as Specified in its Charter) (Name of Persons(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check the appropriate box): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.